ankitbko/blog/_fastpages_docs/UPGRADE.md

 - [Additional Resources](#additional-resources)
 <!-- /TOC -->

+**For fastpages repos that are older than December 1st, 2020 the only way to upgrade is to create a brand-new fastpages repo and copy your blog post files into it.**  This is because of breaking changes that were made to GitHub Actions around that time.

 There are two ways to upgrade fastpages.
 One is an automated way that assumes you have made no changes to the HTML of your site.
 Alternatively, you may [upgrade manually](#manual-upgrade) and determine which changes to accept or reject.
 For most people we recommend upgrading fastpages automatically.

 ## Automated Upgrade

  - This method is appropriate for those who have not customized the HTML of their site.
  - **If you are unsure, try the Automated approach and review which files are changed in the automated PR** to see if this appropriate for you.

 ### Step 1: Open An Issue With The Upgrade Template.